ckb-next/ckb-next/README.md

 `/dev/input/ckb0` contains the following files:
 - `connected`: A list of all connected keyboards, one per line.
 Each line contains a device path followed by the device's serial number and its description.
 - `cmd`: Keyboard controller.
 More information below.
-- `notify`: Keyboard notifications.
+- `notify0`: Keyboard notifications.
 See Notification section.

 Other `ckb*` devices contain the following:
 - `model`: Device description/model.
 - `serial`: Device serial number. `model` and `serial` will match the info found in `ckb0/connected`
 - `cmd`: Keyboard controller.
-- `notify`: Keyboard notifications.
+- `notify0`: Keyboard notifications.

 Commands
 --------